mertcloud/CDE_vHoL/README.md

 ### Configure and run the CDE CLI using Docker (recommended)

-1. Retrieve your Virtual Jobs API URL.
+1. Retrieve your Virtual Jobs API URL by clicking on the "Cluster Details" icon of your Virtual Cluster.

 <img src="img/readme/cde_cli_2.png" alt="image" width="600"/><br>